mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 ## The `uniffi::Enum` derive

 The `Enum` derive macro works much like the `Record` derive macro.
 Any fields inside variants must be named.
-All types that are supported as parameter and return types by `#[uniffi::export]` are also supported as field types.
+All types that are supported as parameter and return types by `#[uniffi::export]` are also supported as field types, with the limitation that your custom `Object` types **must** be wrapped in an `Arc`.

 It is permitted to use this macro on a type that is also defined in the UDL file as long as the two definitions are equal in the names and ordering of variants and variant fields, and any field types inside variants are UniFFI builtin types; user-defined types might be allowed in the future.

 ```rust
 #[derive(uniffi::Enum)]